Master MVA / Responsible Machine Learning

 Date Room Session Topics Material

-1Z34 Lecture #1 Introducing responsible ML
+Vieussens Lecture #1 Introducing responsible ML

-Tuesday February 11 1Z25 Lecture #4 Explainability in Machine Learning / Wrap-up
+Vieussens Lecture #3 Explainability in Machine Learning

 ***Evaluation: